 What is Google Drive, anyway?
 What does it have to do with Google Docs?
 And why do you need to know about it?
 Let’s take a look at the basics of Google Drive.

 Google Drive works like the hard drive on your computer, but it actually keeps your files in the “cloud”.
 What’s this “cloud”?
 Don’t worry, it just means that your data is stored on a server, similar to the shared drive you may have used at work.
 This is very secure (though nothing is 100% foolproof).

 The great thing about this is that you can access your files from anywhere, on almost any device.
-You don’t have to drag your laptop home to work on something--you can just log into Drive from your home computer and work on it there.
+You don’t have to drag your laptop home to work on something--you can just log into Drive from your home computer or other Chrome device and work on it there.
 You never have to worry about having the right version of a file on your thumb drive - there’s only one version.
 And you can collaborate with anyone from anywhere.
 It’s a pretty great setup!

 Create and import files

 You can upload almost any kind of file from your computer to store in Google Drive.
 Office files (Word, Excel, and PowerPoint) can be converted to Google versions to edit and share online, or left as is.
 Drag and drop the files into Drive, or use the blue NEW button to upload a file or folder.
 Be sure to double-check that everything has uploaded correctly before deleting any files from your local computer!

 Create new Google Docs, Sheets, Slides, Forms, and more with the blue NEW button.
 Be sure to check out the “More” pop-out to find Forms, Google Drawings, and any apps your administrator has added to Drive for your use.